kvasdopil/food/docs/FEATURE_REQUESTS.md

 - list liked meals
+- remove slider and 'next recipe' button, make it a simple 2-level structure on mobile and web
+- add feed to 'recipe' view on desktop?
 - add recipe via agent
   - secure token via vercel?
 - another variation of same meal, like vegeterian version of the same